best-of-both/gpu-afm/Tasks.md

 # Project Goals
 - [x] build A matrix in parallel
     * Used a method that does not store any coefficients since A is very regular.
-- [ ] build P matrix in parallel
+- [x] build P matrix in parallel
+    * Used a strided reduction.
+This could possibly be improved since it breaks global access coalescing.
+(Maybe.)
-- [ ] build E matrix in parallel
+- [x] build E matrix in parallel
 - [ ] CUDA Library to calculate eigenvalues from a large (sparse) Matrix?
-- [ ] Perform efficient matrix/vector multiplications
+- [x] Perform efficient matrix/vector multiplications
 - [ ] Perform some type of timing analysis to quantify our speed up and show the utility of parallelization.

 # Reach Goals